 Dogliani “Autin Lungh”: An expressive, single vineyard Dogliani that comes from the Revelli’s “long vineyard,” (Autin Lungh in Piemontese dialect) that has vines of 25 years.
 This wine is vinified and elevated in stainless steel casks for a year, maintaining all of its bright fruitiness.
 Autin Lungh shows a deeper, more persistent berry fruit and herbal notes with a longer, lingering finish.

-Dogliani Superiore “San Matteo” DOCG: Macerated 15-20 days and elevated in large oak barrels, the resulting wine is an expression of the Revelli’s best cru.
+Dogliani Superiore “San Matteo” DOCG: Macerated 15-20 days and elevated in large oak barrels, the resulting wine is an expression of the Revelli’s best cru whose vines now have forty years.
 Varietal character is unmistakable with its lively, purple hue and alluring berry/anise aromas on the nose.
 The palate is persistent with bright cherry fruit, hints of almonds, and sweet spices with a whiff of cocoa on the finish.
 Quite dry, with hardly any detectable residual sugar, San Matteo’s chewy tannins and vibrant acidity make it an impeccable candidate for flavorful meats, aged cheeses, and earthy/roasted vegetables.

 Annual Production: 35,000 bottles

 Soil Composition: Marl/clay/silex

 Total surface area: 30 ha